 Stay Away from Fake Sites and Phishing Emails

 Always, good to have an additional protection for your MAC with the help of an antivirus.
 You can read the complete list of Best 8 Free Light Weight Antivirus to Save Memory and CPU Power.
-Some time we hesitate to install antivirus on your MAC.
-The alternate choice is Online Scanner.
+Sometimes we hesitate to install antivirus on your Mac.
+The alternative choice is Online Scanner.
 Online scanners are always up-to-date and will not take any dedicated space on your hard disk to install itself.
-You can see 7 Online Virus and Malware scanners for MAC, Windows PCs, Files & Websites than can depend to run a complete scan of your MAC hard disks.
+Please do a virus scan for mac with Online Free Virus and Malware scanners if you don’t want to install a Mac virus protection software on your MAC.

 Always Use a Complicated Password

 Easy to guess passwords are online hackers bread and butter.
-Make it a habit to use complicated passwords for your critical online accounts.
+Make it a habit of using complicated passwords for your critical online accounts.
 Please use the help of password managers if you need assistance to create complicated passwords and keep it secure.
 These are the list of password managers from Apple Store like 1Password, DataVault Password, Keeper etc.

 Never Use Unknown USB Drive

 Nobody knows what is inside a USB stick until that mess-up your entire system.
-USB disks can carry intruder and executable apps those can trigger like a bomb when you insert those disks into your MAC.
-These apps can steal your information from your disk and send anonymously to the hacker.
-Some apps are powerful to take complete control of your MAC and pass to the hacker.
+USB disks can carry intruder and executable apps those can trigger like a bomb when you insert those disks into your Mac.
+These apps can steal your information from your drive and send anonymously to the hacker.
+Some apps are powerful to take complete control of your Mac and pass to the hacker.
 Don’t go that far end, stop using unknown USB sticks.

-We collected this list of workarounds, that most users follow to protect their data and privacy while using MAC OS.
-Please follow these extra steps to protect your MAC from any online intruder attacks or any potential data loss.
+We collected this list of workarounds that most users follow to protect their data and privacy while using Mac OS.
+Please follow these extra steps to protect Mac from any online intruder attacks or any potential data loss.